ctb/titus-blog/src/2014-response-to-reviewers-khmer-counting.rst

     Thank you -- this text has been updated to clarify!

-5) Perhaps the citations [15] and [17] could be updated, now that they’ve been published in resp.
+5) Perhaps the citations [15] and [17] could be updated, now that they've been published in resp.
 NAR and Bioinformatics.

     Done, thanks!